alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

   index_light: "#2f2f2f"
   index_dark:  "#66b8e8"
 ---
-In [my previous post](/2025/bookmarks-static-site/), I described how I've created a static website to manage my bookmarks.
+In [my previous post](/2025/bookmarks-static-site/), I described how I'm using a static website to manage my bookmarks.
-A key part of this setup is that I have a local archive of every page that I've bookmarked.
+A key part of this approach is that I have a personal archive of every page that I've bookmarked.

-My bookmarks are the links I really care about, so I want to keep my own copy that’s protected from deletion or loss -- websites can easily break or go offline.
+My bookmarks are the links I really care about, so I want my own copy that’s protected from deletion or loss.
-I want my own copy, which I control and know is safe.
+Websites can break or go offline, and I don't want to rely on a page being archived by an online service like Pinboard or the Wayback Machine.

-I don't want to rely on a page being archived by an online service like Pinboard or the Wayback Machine.
+In this post, I'll tell you how I created this archive.

-In this second post, I'll talk about how I created a local copy of every link I've bookmarked, why I chose a manual approach, and how I ensured the quality of my archive.
+I'll explain how I save web pages, why I chose to do this by hand, and how I ensure that every page is archived properly.

 <blockquote class="toc">
   <p>This article is the second in a four part bookmarking mini-series:</p>